Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     (i.e. explicit mode).
 *   protocol: Optional.
 Config and Query.
 For FTPS only.
 Which security mechanism to use.
 Typically either "SSL" or "TLS".
 Default to "TLS".
+*   file: Required.
+Query only.
+The path of the target file.

 The timestamp is captured immediately before the copy request is sent.
 The additional data is:
 *   file: The path of the file read.